-The rule was pretty standard here back in the ’80s and ’90s, but Whistler is a much different resort in 2014.
+The rule was pretty standard here back in the ’80s and ’90s, but that was then.
 Has the rule survived?

 “If anyone comes in to work before noon on a day of even 10+ centimetres they will be reprimanded and punished unmercifully,” says Toad Hall Studios owner Jorge Alvarez.
 “I tell my employees even if they don’t feel like skiing/riding that day then stay home and just come in at noon with wet hair and pretend you did.
 Some things in life are sacred.”